Comparing FREYR Battery (FREY) and Its Competitors

-FREYR Battery (NYSE: FREY) is one of 49 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its rivals?
-We will compare FREYR Battery to similar companies based on the strength of its profitability, valuation, institutional ownership, analyst recommendations, risk, dividends and earnings.
+FREYR Battery (NYSE: FREY) is one of 49 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its peers?
+We will compare FREYR Battery to similar businesses based on the strength of its dividends, analyst recommendations, valuation, institutional ownership, earnings, risk and profitability.

-This is a summary of current ratings and target prices for FREYR Battery and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for FREYR Battery and its peers, as reported by MarketBeat.com.

 |Sell Ratings